Spectral order for contact manifolds with convex boundary: Calculation of upper bounds on some spectral orders

 The contact manifold $\widetilde{M}$ is non-minimally-twisting and consists of five basic slices, which means that we can construct a partial open book decomposition of it by attaching four bypasses to a partial open book diagram of a basic slice, which can be found in Examples~4, 5, and~6 of~\cite{key-1}.
 The diagram we get is shown in Figure~\ref{fig:gt}.

-Applying the Sarkar-Wang algorithm~\cite{key-12} to this diagram along the dotted arcs in Figure~\ref{fig:dashed} gives the one in Figure~\ref{fig:SW}.
+Applying the Sarkar-Wang algorithm~\cite{key-12} to this diagram along the dotted arcs in Figure~\ref{fig:dashed}, we obtain the one in Figure~\ref{fig:SW}.
 It is easy to check that every region that does not intersect the boundary is either a bigon or a quadrilateral.
+In Figure~\ref{fig:SW}, the $\b$-curves are shown in red and the $\a$-curves in blue, and the opposite green arcs in the boundary of the surface are identified.
+The intersection points between $\bolda$ and $\boldb$ are labeled $x_1, \dots, x_{18}$ from right-to-left along the horizontal blue arc, and along the four vertical blue arcs they are labeled from top-to-bottom $y_1, \dots, y_{15}$, $z_1, \dots, z_{10}$, $w_1, \dots, w_6$, and $v_1, \dots, v_3$, respectively.